“We must protect the unprotected, care for the uncared for, and speak for the voiceless. We must give all animals a chance to live a life.”

 Sixth Mass Extinction Process

-One of the biggest threats to animals is what many ecologists consider is the beginning stages of the earth’s sixth mass extinction process.
-A mass extinction is defined when 75% of the earth’s current species will become extinct in a short period of time.
-What sets this next extinction phase (known as the Holocene Extinction or the Anthropocene Extinction) apart from the other extinction processes’ is the rate of extinction of the current species on earth will be mostly due to human-induced activity whether that is attributed to climate change, urbanization, or animal exploitation, just to name a few examples.
-In this current extinction process, it is estimated 30% of the earth’s current species will become extinct in the next forty years.
+One of the biggest threats to animals is what many ecologists consider to be the beginning stages of the earth’s sixth mass extinction process.
+A mass extinction is defined as 75% of the earth’s current species will become extinct in a short period of time.
+What sets this next extinction phase (known as the Holocene Extinction or the Anthropocene Extinction) apart from the other extinction processes’ is the rate of extinction of the current species on earth will be mostly due to human-induced activity, whether that is attributed to climate change, urbanization, or animal exploitation, just to name a few examples.
+In this current extinction process, it is estimated that 30% of the earth’s species will become extinct in the next 40 years.

 Here is an interesting research article about anthropogenically (human influence) driven biodiversity loss.